podsvirov/protobuf/cmake/README.md

 Installing
 ==========

-To install protobuf to the specified *install* folder type:
+To install protobuf to the specified *install* folder:

      C:\Path\to\protobuf\cmake\build\release>nmake install